 Projects to Source Wood in Other Regions in New Spain, such as the Usumacinta River and Laguna de Términos

-In 1776, when Miguel del Corral and Joaquín de Aranda were seeking hardwoods suitable for masting in the hills in the region of Perote, Coatzacoalcos, and Oaxaca, the governor of the Presidio del Carmen, Pedro Dufau Maldonado, launched the idea of exploiting the forests near Laguna de Términos (sse Figure 11) for naval construction, and of establishing a shipyard at the expense of the Real Hacienda in Tris Island: “to build frigates and other ships from 24 to 30 guns strong”.
-After he submitted a formal proposal to Viceroy Antonio María de Bucareli y Ursúa in the same year, the viceroy endorsed the plan enthusiastically, and made the fleet commander in Havana, Juan Bautista Bonet, send officers to survey the area around Laguna de Términos.
+In 1776, when Miguel del Corral and Joaquín de Aranda were seeking hardwoods suitable for masting in the hills in the region of Perote, Coatzacoalcos, and Oaxaca, the governor of the Presidio del Carmen, Pedro Dufau Maldonado, launched the idea of exploiting the forests near Laguna de Términos (see Figure 11) for naval construction, and of establishing a shipyard at the expense of the Real Hacienda in Tris Island: “to build frigates and other ships from 24 to 30 guns strong”.
+After he submitted a formal proposal to Viceroy Antonio María de Bucareli y Ursúa in the same year, the viceroy endorsed the plan enthusiastically and made the fleet commander in Havana, Juan Bautista Bonet, send officers to survey the area around Laguna de Términos.
 The survey was undertaken by shipyard foreman Luis Fernández and Frigate Sub-Lieutenant Miguel Sapiain, who only approved the extraction of hardwoods and cedar to send to Havana, while ruling out the possibility of building a shipyard in the Presidio del Carmen.
-It appears that trees were felled during the three following years, as reflected in a letter by governor Pedro Dufau Maldonado to the viceroy, dated to 21 January 1779; the letter indicates that, between 1776 and 1779, Havana had requested 1,000 curved pieces, and that, in 1777, 400 pieces were dressed under the supervision of a private contractor, master shipbuilder Joseph Nicolás Sánchez.
+It appears that trees were felled during the three following years, as reflected in a letter by governor Pedro Dufau Maldonado to the viceroy, dated 21 January 1779; the letter indicates that, between 1776 and 1779, Havana had requested 1,000 curved pieces, and that, in 1777, 400 pieces were dressed under the supervision of a private contractor, master shipbuilder Joseph Nicolás Sánchez.
 The pieces requested included futtocks; square yards; crotches; beams; cedar or mahogany wales; a right cedar waterway; a jabí keel; a head; and a mahogany pump.
 Most of these parts were stored in the Presidio del Carmen and, owing to the scarcity of available shipping, dispatched piecemeal in both private and royal ships when the occasion arose.
-In a document dated to March 1779, Pedro Dufau Maldonado reported that 245 dressed parts were still waiting in the presidio, despite the fact that four loads had been dispatched to Havana between 29 July and 22 December 1778.
+In a document dated March 1779, Pedro Dufau Maldonado reported that 245 dressed parts were still waiting in the presidio, despite the fact that four loads had been dispatched to Havana between 29 July and 22 December 1778.